Natasha Oakley Flaunts Killer Body In A Skimpy Cheetah-Print Bikini And Semi-Sheer Cover-Up

 Natasha Oakley returned to her Instagram account over the weekend with another smoking-hot share.
-The Aussie model brought some serious heat as she flaunted her killer body in a sexy swimsuit — a sight that drove her 2.3 million followers wild.
+The Aussie model brought some serious heat as she flaunted her killer body in a sexy swimsuit -- a sight that drove many of her 2.3 million followers wild.

 The update included two artsy photos that captured the blond beauty posing in an open doorway covered by semi-sheer curtains that swayed around her in the breeze.
-The first snap was nearly a full-length look at the star as she popped her hips to the side while gazing at the camera in front of her with a sultry stare.
-The second was a close-up shot that was honed in on Natasha’s ample assets and toned midsection, sending temperatures soaring even higher on her page.
+The first snap was nearly a full-length look at the star as she popped her hips to the side while gazing at the camera with a sultry stare.
+The second was a close-up shot that was honed in on Natasha's ample assets and toned midsection, sending temperatures soaring even higher on her page.

 The 30-year-old looked ready to head out and spend the day by the pool, as it is summer in Australia, where the upload was geotagged.
 She slipped into a skimpy cheetah-print two-piece from her own Monday Swimwear line and, judging by the reaction of her fans, the model certainly seemed to do her brand some justice.

-She opted for the matching bottoms as well.
-The swimwear offered a peek at the entrepreneur’s curvy hips and toned thighs, while its stringy waistband helped to highlight her tiny waist.
+She opted for matching bottoms as well.
+The swimwear offered a peek at the entrepreneur's curvy hips and thighs, while its stringy waistband helped to highlight her tiny waist.
 It was tied in dainty bows on either side of her hips, drawing attention to her flat tummy and abs as well.

 "Absolutely mystified by you," one person wrote.

-“Beautiful body girl,” praised another fan.
+"Beautiful body girl," another fan praised.

 "Obsessed with this!!
 You look gorg," a third follower remarked.